 - Spyfu Related Keywords

-Now I take the remaining 11,424 keyword phrases and plug them into Moz (for organic research) and Spyfu (for pay per click research) to get data on such things such as:
+Now I take the remaining 11,424 keyword phrases and plug them into Moz (for organic research) and Spyfu (for pay-per-click research) to get data on such things as:

 - How difficult it is to rank

 - What is the organic click-through rate (CTR)

 - What is the priority score of each one